The grounding for Continuum: A generic framework: introducing a new primitive type corresponding to the Continuum

 The parts are objects of type (we are going to introduce) denoted by $C$.
-Actually, this is a simple example of Martin-L\"{o}f's W-types (types of well-founded trees).
+Actually, this is a simple example of Martin-L\"{o}f's W-type, that is, the type of lists (finite sequences) over $C_d$.
 However, contrary to W-types, for the type $C$ also a specific primitive adjacency relation will be introduced.
-The primitive object of $C$ is $c_0$.
-For any element $a$ of $C_d$, the primitive operation $Suc_a: C \rightarrow C$ is introduced such that for any $c:C$, \ \ $Suc_a(c)$ (denoted also by $c.a$) is an object of type $C$.